Unlike modern lions, cave lions didn't have a significant mane.

 Over 80 individual cave lion fossils were recovered in La Brea, California through the early and mid-1900s.

-Extinction: When Did Cave Lions Die Out
+Extinction: When Did They Die Out?

 It is hard to determine exactly why the cave lion became extinct.
 It is known that prehistoric humans hunted the cave lion for its pelts.
 It is possible that the hunting pressure on these animals drove them into extinction.